 As your foot swings to take a step, your standing leg needs to be stable and supportive throughout this movement.
 Your child can start by placing one foot on a raised surface (such as a step/box) so they have some stability from both feet, but the majority of their weight is on one leg (the one on the floor).
 Increasing the height of the raised surface makes it more challenging, as well as making it more dynamic, like having them stand with their foot on top of a soccer ball.
 Making shapes or letters with their raised foot on a ball, or freely in the air adds to the level of difficulty.

 These are just a few of MANY gait therapy exercises that work on balance for standing and gait.
 Keep in mind safety is #1; make sure your child is supported as much as they need (but not too much!), and use of a gait belt is always a good idea.
+We hope you enjoyed these gait training activities.
 Happy balancing!

 Interested in gait training with a walker?
 Learn more about Trexo Plus Robotics, which is the first wearable robotic platform designed to help children with disabilities experience walking.

 Lindsey is the lead trainer and physical therapist at NAPA Center Boston.
 She is certified in NDT and CME and is also trained in kinesiotaping.
 Outside of her position at NAPA she practices yoga and is a certified yoga instructor.